GFlisch/Arc4u/Doc/Framework/General/Caching.md

 ﻿[ :back: ](../General.md)
 # Caching

-The abstraction introduces by the framework is not to implement what exist already in the .NET framework but to enhance it by adding more flecibility.
+The abstraction introduces by the framework is not to implement what exist already in the .NET Core framework but to enhance it by adding more flecibility.

-But to offer the following capabilities:
+It offers the following capabilities:
 - Setup the caching by config.
 - Allow multiple caches
 - Define the cache for the Principal.
-- Use the standards define by the .NET framework
+- Use the standards define by the .NET Core framework
     - Memory
     - Sql
     - Redis